30 point checklist for Powerful Landing pages

 17. Avoid unnecessary distractions

-Avoid a huge chunk of text or too many colors on the landing page as they create a distraction.
-Too much information such as long forms, too many clickable links can shift focus from more important things such as call-to-action.
+Avoid a huge chunk of text or too many colors as they create a distraction.
+Too much of landing page content such as long forms, too many clickable links, huge variety of text and colors can shift focus from more important things such as call-to-action.

-Providing too much information on your landing page could confuse visitors and would increase the bounce rate.
+Providing too much information on your landing page could confuse visitors, create a spammy look and would increase the bounce rate.

 Landing page above has way too much information and way too many clickable links which could easily make a visitor anxious and leave the page prematurely.